-The diet was first devised back in 1921 by endocrinologist Dr Geyelin, to help prevent seizures in epilepsy patients.
+The diet was first devised back in 1921 by endocrinologist Dr. Geyelin, to help prevent seizures in epilepsy patients.
 The diet was strict, a 4:1 ratio of fats to proteins and carbohydrates, he noted it produced a huge reduction in inflammation in the digestive system, a major cause of epilepsy.

 When it comes to obesity, many of the interventions such as bariatric surgery or those focused on reducing dietary fat have been shown to fail in the long term.
-However, there have been a number of studies which have shown the ketogenic diet to be successful particularly in the overweight, diabetic population.
+However, there have been a number of studies that have shown the ketogenic diet to be successful particularly in the overweight, diabetic population.

 How does a ketogenic diet work?